systemd/zram-generator/man/zram-generator.conf.md

   If unset, none will be configured and the kernel's default will be used.<br />
   If more than one is given, and recompression is enabled in the kernel, subsequent ones will be set as the recompression algorithms, with decreasing priority.

-  If a compression algorithm is suffixed with a parenthesised comma-separated list of parameters, those are given to `.../algorithm_params` (and `.../recompress`).
+  If a compression algorithm is suffixed with a parenthesised comma-separated list of parameters, those are given to `.../algorithm_params`.
-  A parenthesised parameter list *without* a compression algorithm is set as the global recompression parameters.
+  A parenthesised parameter list *without* a compression algorithm is set as the global recompression parameters (`.../recompress`).

 * `writeback-device`=